Sri Lanka surprises with 250 bps rate cut, signals rebound from crisis | Business

 "The country's economy is gradually recovering from the crisis, thanks to correct policies including the collective efforts of the people."
 Wickremsinghe outlined multiple reform measures including increasing exports, attracting international investors and restructuring loss-making state enterprises to put public finances in order and return to country to growth.

+IMF Deputy Managing Director Kenji Okamura said on Thursday in a statement at the conclusion of his visit to Colombo that the country is showing a "strong commitment" to implementing economic reforms but must continue this momentum even in a challenging economic environment.
 Inflation, which hit a record high of around 70% in September, is coming down, government revenues are looking up and pressure on the country's balance of payments is easing.
-The government aims to complete talks to restructure its bilateral debt with other countries by September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)